fabferri/az-pattern/terraform/1vnet-azfw-bastion/README.md

 Before running, edit the file **terraform.tfvars.json** and replace the values of **ADMINISTRATOR_USERNAME**, **ADMINISTRATOR_PASSWORD** with your values.

 ## <a name="how to deploy"></a>3.
 How to deploy
+Terraform automatically authenticates using information from the default Azure subscription.<br>
 Before going to deploy resources in the Azure subscription, verifying you are in right context:

 ```az